SudhanshuShanker/PAGS_maker/README.md

 >> for i in 3 4 5 6 7; do ../../gaussian_fitter_independent FNA2toFNA3W0_phi.exphist $i 0; done
 ```

-This step will perform all calculations for given series of gaussian expansion numbers and generate required parameters in _.data_parameters directory_ for next faster access.
+This step will perform all calculations for given set of gaussian expansion numbers and generate required parameters in _.data_parameters directory_ for next faster access.
 So you do not need to spend time for running same calculations twice.

 Now running the same command will take a few seconds:
 ```sh